asaelz/core-code-from-scratch-readme/README.md

 # Interpreted And Compiled Programming Languages
 ## first of all ==> what are they?
-### in short a compiled programming language required a program called *compiler* the fuction of a compiler is convert the whole code into machine languague or binary code. instead a interpreted language is not directly convert into machine language otherwise is executed line by line for an *interpreter*
+### in short a compiled programming language requires a program called *compiler* the fuction of a compiler is convert the whole code into machine languague or binary code. instead a interpreted language is not directly convert into machine language otherwise is executed line by line for an *interpreter*

 #Advantages
 ### Compiled